 Our staff is ready for you Sunday-Thursday from 11:00 A.M. – 10:00 P.M. and Friday and Saturday 11:00 A.M.- 11:00 P.M.

-- Mallet Finger - THE TIP OF MY FINGER WON'T STAY STRAIGHT?!
-Mallet finger results from an injury to the extensor tendon of your finger and causes the tip of your finger to droop despite attempts to straighten it.
-This injury has been called “baseball finger” as it often happens when a ball strikes Read More
+- Mallet Finger - Mallet Finger Mallet finger results from an injury to the extensor tendon of your finger and causes the tip of your finger to droop despite attempts to straighten it.
+This injury has been called “baseball finger” as it often happens when a ball strikes the tip of the finger forcefully, Read More